SabakiHQ/Sabaki/docs/sabaki.md

 * `dontAsk` `<Boolean>` - Default: `false`
 * `callback` `<Function>`

 Resets file name, returns to play mode, and replaces current file with the file specified in `filename`.
-If `filename` is not set, Sabaki will show a open file dialog.
+If `filename` is not set, Sabaki will show an open file dialog.
 On the web version, `filename` is ignored and treated as if not set.

 If there's a modified file opened, Sabaki will ask the user to save the file first depending whether `dontAsk` is `false`.
 Set `dontAsk` to `true` to supress this question.